confluentinc/tutorials/flink-process-table-function/README.md

 ## Tear down Confluent Cloud infrastructure

 When you are done, be sure to clean up any Confluent Cloud resources created for this tutorial.
 Since you created all resources in a Confluent Cloud environment, you can simply delete the environment and most of the resources will be deleted (e.g., the Kafka cluster and Flink compute pool).
-Run the following command in your terminal to get the environment ID of the form `env-123456` corresponding to the environment named `flink_table_api_tutorials_environment`:
+Run the following command in your terminal to get the environment ID of the form `env-123456` corresponding to the environment named `flink_ptf_tutorial_environment`:

 ```shell
 confluent environment list